These are some of the general factors and concerns as they apply to industrial property and your inspection as a commercial real estate agent.

 - Is there any asbestos in the building, and if so, is it documented and maintained within regulatory and legislative management practices?

 - Consider any environmental matters that could arise from the use of the property.
-Also consider any local enviromental issues that could impact the property occupants.
+Also, consider any local enviromental issues that could impact the property occupants.

-So you can add to this list based on your local area and the types of industrial tenants that you deal with.
-Formulate an industrial property checklist from this and the other things that you can add.
+So you can add to this list based on your local area and the types of industrial tenants you deal with.
+Formulate an industrial property checklist from this and the other things you can add.